 The National Ornamental Metal Museum, houses around 3000 examples of contemporary metal work and has a number of traveling exhibitions too.

 It is housed in four buildings that previously served as a Marine hospital in the late 1800s.
 It then served as a Civil War hospital which included sleeping quarters for doctors, nurses and soldiers.

 One building had a morgue and body chute in the basement and this is the area that seems to be a focal point for hauntings.

-People also say that they have a feeling that they are being constantly watched.
+People say they have a feeling that they are being constantly watched.
 Investigators also find that the location is a gold mine when it comes to capturing EVP!

 8. The Lorraine Motel